Dr Szabolcs Mikulas / Teaching / Logic

 • Week 5.

-Basics of Modal Logic (motivation, syntax and semantics, satisfiability and validity): different modes of truth (depending on time, location, belief, knowledge, etc.), modalities (boxes and diamonds), meanings of formulas by possible world semantics. notes.
+Basics of modal logic.
+Notes.
+Different modes of truth (depending on time, location, belief, knowledge, etc.), modalities (boxes and diamonds), meanings of formulas by possible world semantics.
+Various flavours of ML (frame conditions).

 See Jan Jaspars' animations for logic.

-• Basics of Epistemic Logic: modelling knowledge in multi-agent systems, common and distributed knowledge, the muddy children puzzle.
+Basics of epistemic logic.
+Notes.
+Modelling knowledge in multi-agent systems, common and distributed knowledge, the muddy children puzzle.
+More epistemic logic.
+Temporal epistemic logic. -->